cookiejar/cookietemple/docs/sync.rst

 ~~~~~~~~~~~~~~~~~~~~

 Although, cookietemple only submits pull requests for files, which are part of the template, sometimes even those files should be ignored.
-Examples could be any html files, which ,at some point, contain only custom content and should not be synced.
+Examples could be any html files, which, at some point, contain only custom content and should not be synced.
 When syncing, cookietemple examines the ``cookietemple.cfg`` file and ignores any file patterns (globs) (e.g. ``*.html``) below the ``[sync_files_blacklisted]`` section.
+IMPORTANT NOTE: If you would like to add some files to this section, make sure your current branch (if you are syncing manually, which is not recommended) or your default branch
+has the latest blacklisted sync file section with your changes, so it will be used by the sync.